 All programs are 1:00-2:30 pm.
 Check-in takes place 10 minutes before the program starts in the Environmental Education Center on the main campus at 1715 Hillburn Ave NW, Grand Rapids, MI 49504.

-Registration is $30/student for Members and $36/student for Non-Members and includes all three programs for the dates listed.
-A complete health form must be submitted during registration.
+Registration is $40/student for Non-Members and $32/student (20% discount) for Members and includes all three programs for the dates listed.
+Because children may be dropped off for this program, health information must be submitted during registration.
 Missed sessions will not be refunded.
 Sessions cancelled due to weather will be rescheduled if possible or a partial refund will be issued.
-Chaperones who register are required to attend all three session dates.
-Registration for the Fall 203 Homeschool series begins August 1, 2023 for both Members and Non-Members and will close on September 22, 2023.
-A minimum capacity must be reached for Homeschool programs to proceed.
+You are not required to chaperone, but adult chaperones are welcome!
+There is no charge to chaperone or to visit the Nature Center while your child Chaperones who register are asked to attend all three session dates.
+Registration for the Spring 2026 Homeschool series begins January 5th for both Members and Non-Members and will close on March 11th.
+A minimum capacity (including minimum number of chaperones) must be reached for Homeschool programs to proceed.
 Follow the links below to register for this year’s homeschool series.

-If you have any questions, please contact our Program Manager at (616) 735-6240 or email registrar@blandfordnaturecenter.org.
+If you have any questions, please contact our Director of Program Operations at (616) 735-6240 or email registrar@blandfordnaturecenter.org.

 We are excited to offer partnerships with local schools to give all students at least one experience in nature every school year!
 These schools have all made a commitment to bring environmental learning into the classroom and to get students out to Blandford for experiential learning on our trails.
 In addition to field trips and Blandford on the Road programs, these schools benefit from early scheduling and discounted family memberships.

-If you are interested in partnering with us to provide environmental learning opportunities to multiple classrooms at your school, please contact our Program Manager, Heather Lewis, at 616-735-6240 ext.
+If you are interested in partnering with us to provide environmental learning opportunities to multiple classrooms at your school, please contact our Director of Program Operations, Heather Lewis, at 616-735-6240 ext.
 115 or email heather@blandfordnaturecenter.org.

 Blandford on the Road